QetzDev/QetzDev/README.md

 Hey, nice to see you here :)

-- 🔭 I’m currently working on my social skills
-- ⚡ Fun fact: Humanly unwelcome
+- ⚡ Fun fact: Tryna to come out of the minecraft scene, but..
+Stepbro, I'm stuck

 ## Github Stats: